ENCUENTRO

 PRODUCTION COSTS: This encompasses everything from our on-set catering and craft services, as well as renting production essentials like tents, walkie talkies, chairs, and any other set-operation supplies we may need.
 Everyone’s safety and comfort is paramount!

-LOCATION: We will be shooting in a fully functional diner for authenticity’s sake.
-In addition to rental and insurance fees for this location, we will also need to pay for additional parking, security, and a location monitor, as well as COVID safety protocls.
+LOCATION: We will be shooting in a functional diner for authenticity’s sake.
+In addition to rental and insurance fees for this location, we will also need to pay for additional parking, bathrooms, security, and a location monitor, as well as COVID safety protocols.

 ART DEPARTMENT & COSTUME/MAKE-UP: Although we’ll be working in an actual diner, our wonderful production designer and their art department team will still need to factor in rental fees for additional props, food (and food prep), and any set decorating elements to realize our story.
 Wardrobe will also be essential to bring our characters to life, especially for our Border Patrol/ICE Agent uniforms.